 The post coital test (PCT)

-The gynaecologist examines a small sample of the cervical mucus under a microscope some hours after sexual intercourse.
-As you can imagine, it's no fun having to drag yourself from your warm bed where you've just enjoyed making love, to the clinic to allow the gynecologist to examine your insides !
+The gynecologist examines a small sample of the cervical mucus under a microscope some hours after sexual intercourse.
+As you can imagine, it's no fun having to drag yourself from your warm bed where you've just enjoyed making love, to the clinic to allow the gynecologist to examine your insides!
 This is why most women dislike this test intensely.

 - The mucus is sucked painlessly from the cervical canal during an internal examination

 - Most doctors feel that the best time to do this is about 6 to 12 hours after sex, but this timing is not critical

 - The test is said to be positive if much normal live sperm are seen swimming in the mucus sample

 - The sperm should be swimming in a fairly straight line and reasonably vigorously

 A positive PCT is very reassuring and implies that :

 - The husband is likely to be producing enough normal sperm